-Stir in the parsley and cumin.
+Stir in the parsley, salt and cumin.
 Season to taste with more salt (I usually add another 1/4 teaspoon) and more lemon juice, if you’d like a more tart flavor.

 Transfer the baba ganoush to a serving bowl and lightly drizzle olive oil on top.
 Lastly, sprinkle parsley and smoked paprika on top.
 Serve with accompaniments of your choice.
 It’s also great on sandwiches!

 *Eggplant selection: Large eggplants tend to contain more seeds, which can produce a bothersome texture.
 So, it’s better to use 2 small eggplants that weigh about 2 pounds total, rather than 1 large.
 Choose eggplants that are shiny and smooth (no mushy parts), and feel heavy for their size.
 Turn your eggplant into baba ganoush promptly, since overripe eggplant tastes more bitter.